|Elliott Sound Products||Using Current Sources, Sinks & Mirrors In Audio|

 As a final point, with the LTP configuration and current mirrors, it is often beneficial to match the transistors, so they have gains that are approximately equal, and emitter-base voltages that are as closely matched as possible.
 It is also useful with both of these configurations and two transistor current sources to thermally bond the two transistors to prevent mismatch due to thermal effects.

-Remember that the emitter-base voltage of a transistor falls at a rate of 2mV / °C, so even a small temperature difference will change the DC offset performance quite dramatically.
+Remember that the emitter-base voltage of a transistor falls at a rate of 2mV / °C, so even a small temperature difference will change the DC offset performance of a long tailed pair or current mirror quite dramatically.
+Thermally bonding the transistors minimises the offset, but does not affect any current variation caused by the change of temperature.

 For more information on the design of amplifier stages, please refer to the Amplifier Design page.